Hotjar vs Amplitude: Visual Behavior Analytics vs Quantitative Product Analytics

 If You Can Only Pick One

 Content-driven websites, e-commerce stores, and marketing teams benefit more from Hotjar.
 Heatmaps reveal which content sections get attention.
 Recordings show checkout friction.
 Surveys capture visitor intent.
 These visual insights lead directly to actionable page improvements.
-Content sites do not need Amplitude-style product analytics because the "product" is the content itself, and page-level behavior data is more actionable than event-based journey analytics.
+Content sites do not need Amplitude-style product analytics because the "product" is the content itself.

 Using Both: The Complementary Approach

-Many mature product teams use both Hotjar and Amplitude because they serve different roles in the analytics stack.
-The workflow typically looks like this:
+Many mature product teams use both Hotjar and Amplitude because they serve different roles in the analytics stack: